http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 ACTIVITY OPTIONS

-One of the assumptions I make is that students learn best in cooperation with others.
+PARTICIPATION (Worth 75-100 points of total course grade): One of the assumptions I make is that students learn best in cooperation with others.
 However, students do not always have the opportunity or the ability to do it.
 One of my goals is to enable students to work collaboratively with others by providing such opportunities.
 That is why the basic pedagogy in this class is cooperative learning: students working in various groups to teach and learn from one another.
-To pull this off, it is imperative that students be present and participate actively in their groups (even at 1:30 or 2:30 in the afternoon).
+To pull this off, it is imperative that students be present and participate actively in their groups.
 The Participation Activity is one way of providing incentive to do so.

 I also believe that students ought to be rewarded for effort as well as ability.
-Students often complain that, no matter how hard they work on an assignment, they can get no higher than a C or B. This leaves them disappointed and frustrated.
-Through your participation in this class, you have the opportunity to make A for 15-20% of your grade.
+Students often complain that, no matter how hard they work on an assignment, they can get no higher than a C or a B. This leaves them disappointed and frustrated.
+Through your participation in this class, you have the opportunity to make an A for up to 20% of your grade.
 That is because the Participation Activity grade measures the effort you put into the class.

-I will determine the student's grade for this activity by class attendance, preparations and participation, and successful completion of assessment activities.
+The student's grade for this activity will be determined by class attendance, preparation, group participation, homework, and successful completion of assessment activities.

 This activity requires that students pick a religious ritual to research, observe/participate in, and report about.
 It must be a ritual one does not normally attend (for Catholics, weekly mass is not appropriate, but a Jewish Sabbath service is, etc.).
 You must do some research about the ritual action in the library or on the internet first, then attend an observance of the action and write a report that reflects a blending of your research and observations.
 Be sure to focus both on the structure (organization, context, leadership, participants, purpose, etc.) and worldview (symbols, myths, doctrines, ethos, etc.) expressed in the ritual action.
 Record your reactions to it, intellectual, emotional, aesthetic, and how it compares/contrasts with your own religious experience and ritualistic expression.
 Be analytical not merely descriptive.
 This activity has three (3) phases:

 First, you must identify a particular ritual you will observe/participate in, the type of ritual it is, the location of the ritual activity, and a date and time this ritual will take place.
-You will communicate this in writing no later than September 28.
+You will communicate this in writing on Canvas no later than September 27.

 Second, you will do some research on the ritual you are going to observe that discusses the structure and worldview of the ritual.
-You will provide an annotated bibliography of your sources (see Blackboard for an example of an annotated bibliography) no later than October 16.
+You will provide an annotated bibliography of your sources (see Canvas for an example of an annotated bibliography) no later than October 15.

 Third, you will then attend the ritual and write a good first draft of your report.
 (Incomplete drafts will be returned without comment.)
-These must be submitted to me electronically no later than November 23.
+These must be submitted on Canvas no later than November 19.
 These will be evaluated and returned to you after Thanksgiving.
-Final ritual reports must be submitted to me electronically no later than 5pm, December 11 (last day of class).
+Final ritual reports must be submitted on Canvas no later than 5pm, December 8 (last day of class).

 You may choose to do this activity in groups (identify a common ritual, research together, attend together, discuss the ritual together).
 However, because each person is different in terms of background, experience, reflective lenses, etc., each person must write individual reports.